Aim of the course

 - have obtained insight in the role of toxicologists in the field of regulatory toxicology, either working for a national or international regulatory authority, for industry or for other stakeholders

-The course will take place at the National Institute for Public Health and the Environment (RIVM) in Bilthoven.
-Students will need to bring official identification (eg. passport) to enter the RIVM.
+The on-site classes of the course will take place at the National Institute for Public Health and the Environment (RIVM) in Bilthoven.
+Participants will need to bring official identification (eg. passport) to enter the RIVM.

 Ir.
 Astrid Bulder, RIVM, Bilthoven

 Dr. Martijn Beekman, RIVM, Bilthoven

 Dr. Anne Kienhuis, RIVM, Bilthoven

 Dr. Susan Wijnhoven, RIVM, Bilthoven

 Dr. Jan Willem van der Laan, Medicines Evaluation Board, Utrecht